#4-1/2 Bench Hand Plane - Smoothing Plane - V3

-The WoodRiver® V3 No. 4-1/2 Bench Hand Plane is 2-7/8" wide, 10-3/8" long, has a 2-3/8" blade, and weighs just over 6 lbs.
-Commonly referred to as a smoothing plane, the No. 4-1/2 offers the user more heft, size and a larger tote than a traditional No. 4.
-Features include soles and side machined flat and square, lightly finished hardwood handles, and minimal tune-up required before use.
+The WoodRiver® No. 4-1/2 Bench Hand Plane is a smoothing plane that offers the user more heft, size, and a larger tote than a traditional No. 4.
+Additional features include soles and sides that are machined flat and square, lightly finished hardwood handles, and minimal tune-up required...

 - Modeled after the Bedrocks, Stanley Tool's very best line

-- Soles and sides machined flat and square
+- Soles and sides are machined flat and square within tightly held tolerances

 - Tools require minimal tune-up prior to use